cscart/docs/en/user_guide/orders/shipments/shipment_statuses.rst

 .. note::

     **Tutorial Difficulty: 1 / 3**

-    This functionality was not available before CS-Cart & Multi-Vendor 4.3.7.

 If you go to **Orders → Shipments**, you will see all the list of all shipments in your store.
 Shipments have statuses, allowing you to sort the list, or to search for shipments with a specific status.